imagej/imagej.github.io/pages/Manual_tracking_with_TrackMate.md

 spot.

 To create a link, we need exactly two spots to be in the selection.
-To add or remove a spot from the selection, use +.
+To add or remove a spot from the selection, use {% include key content="Shift" %}+{% include key content="click" %}.
 Selected spots are highlighted with a green, thick circle.
 To empty the selection, click on an empty (no spot) part of the image.

-Once you have two spots in the selection, you can create a link between them by simply pressing the  key.
+Once you have two spots in the selection, you can create a link between them by simply pressing the {% include key content="L" %} key.
 It should be immediately displayed, as on the example on the right.

 As you can see, there is nothing that prevents you from creating a link over many frames, between any two spots.
 A spot can have several link